scoricov/getdata-012/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Contents
+- 'CodeBook.md': this code book provides a brief overview on the data set, files included, the variables, the work to be performed on the dataset and working of 'run_analysis.R' code to obtain the tidy dataset.
+- 'run_analysis.R': the script which performs the analysis.
+- 'action_subject_means.txt': the resulting tidy data set produced by 'run_analysis.R' script.

 ## How to reproduce